SQiShER/java-object-diff/README.md

 ## Getting Started

-To learn how to use **Java Object Diff**, please have a look at the short [starter guide](https://github.com/SQiShER/java-object-diff/wiki/Getting-Started).
+To learn how to use **Java Object Diff**, please have a look at the [Starter Guide](https://github.com/SQiShER/java-object-diff/wiki/Getting-Started).

 ## Features